G-Research/fasttrackml/docs/developer.md

 ### Install Dependencies

-FastTrack requires the following dependencies to be installed on your system:
+FastTrackML requires the following dependencies to be installed on your system:

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Buildx](https://docs.docker.com/buildx/working-with-buildx/)

-### Build FastTrack
+### Build FastTrackML

-FastTrack can be built using the following command:
+FastTrackML can be built using the following command:

 ```bash
 # Install json parser